 - You’ll need to pay for streaming services like Netflix, Hulu, HBO NOW, Showtime, Starz for around $10-15/month to get content of value.

 - If you want to watch live TV, you’ll need YouTube TV, Sling, Hulu Live, AT&T TV, Philo, or fuboTV.
 Live TV services start at $30/month, but to get an experience close to cable, it’s usually closer to $50/month.
-I wrote about three live TV services, and YouTube TV is my favorite.
+I wrote about two live TV services, and YouTube TV is my favorite.

 - In the end, you’ll pay multiple companies, instead of one, to acquire the same set of content you had with cable.
 If you’re not willing to make channel sacrifices, you could pay more than you were.

 - Don’t cut the cord if you don’t have a basic understanding of technology.
 You’ll use many apps that each have a different interface.
 Streaming may create more headaches than you already have with cable.